By James Waterson

 Weaving for miles through the rolling hills of Central Texas, the Guadalupe River is one of the most popular recreational waterways in the state.
 With its two official paddling trails, Gonzales is a great place to experience it for yourself.
 Follow the trickling waters of the Guadalupe along the Independence Paddling Trail, a 2.6-mile loop accessible from Independence Park that is perfect for leisurely afternoons on the river.
 If an adventure is what you seek, paddle the Come and Take It Paddling Trail.
 Watch wading herons and egrets, rest in the shade of cypress trees, and relish the feeling of being far away from it all as you meander along this 11-mile route.

-Whether you love spending time outdoors or you’re simply looking to get away from the hustle and bustle of the big city, Gonzales has everything you need to create your own getaway.
+Whether you love spending time outdoors, learning about the remarkable history of Texas, or you’re simply looking to get away from the hustle and bustle of the big city, Gonzales has everything you need to create your own getaway.
 Plan your visit here.

 About the Author: James Waterson is the head writer and content specialist for Tour Texas.
 When he isn’t writing about the many great places in the state of Texas, he’s planning his next epic adventure in the Lone Star State.